Fishing in Spain, lake and river fishing spain, spanish fishing laws, fishing holidays spain, visit spain

 Licence requirements

 There are both public and private waters in Spain and you will need an additional permit to fish some of the really good waters.
 In Spain there are three types of waters: Free (libre) waters that don't require a special permit.
-Restricted (cotos) waters that do require a permit (usually awarded through a lottery system).
+Restricted (cotos) waters that do require a permit, usually awarded through a lottery system.
 Fisheries (intensivos) are the last type of waters.
-You can usually buy a permit for them in the local pub or a shop near the water (river or lake).
+You can usually buy a permit for them at the local bar or a shop near the water.

 Do not copy